Advice > Product management

 2.3 Phone/video interviews

 After the initial recruiter phone screen, you'll have your first PM-focused interviews.
-They will take the form of one or multiple video or phone calls that will last 30-60 minutes each.
+They will take the form of one or multiple video or phone calls, each lasting 30-60 minutes.

-There are more details on the types of questions to expect, and how to prepare for them, in section 3 of this guide.
+You’ll find more details on the types of questions to expect and how to prepare for them in section 3 of this guide.

 2.4 Take-home exercise